dirq/eloqua-bulk-csharp-wrapper/README.md

 - Make strongly typed the fields for the request (look at how it is done right now in the activity example above).
 - More support for Activities.

-The only guideline to contribute is that you should follow the patterns of the project (so the API is consistent), and that you document the classes you create (so it is easy for everyone else to understand what you did).
+The only guidelines to contribute are that you should follow the patterns of the project (so the API is consistent), that you document the classes you create (so it is easy for everyone else to understand what you did), and that you also make a pull request to master branch using C#6 features.

 ## License
 	Copyright [2016] [Jonathan Soto]